AKWANA686/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 File 7-createglobalvariable- a script that creates a new global variable File 8-trueknowledge- a script that prints the result of the addition of 128 with the value stored in the environment variable
-File 9-divideandrule-  a script that prints the result of POWER divided by DIVIDE
+File 9-divideandrule-  a script that prints the result of POWER divided by DIVIDE File 10-loveexponentbreath- a script that displays the result of BREATH to the power LOVE